maisiec/stream3_project/README.md

 - ability to register an account, login and out.
 - products page populated with stock footage user can purchase
 - ability to view each seperate product stock video description and purchase.
-- ability to add products to a cart
+- ability to add products to a cart.
+- ability to checkout cart and purchase videos.
+- ability to download videos once purchased.
 - about page describing the website purpose.
+- user accout showing previous orders where user can also download orders.
+- static and media files hosted on Amazon S3 to host videos properly with heroku.
+- ability to fill out and send a contact form for any questions.
-- user accout.
+- footer navigation.

-### Features Left to Implement
+### Features Left to Implement / Improve on
+- imrpove secruity of accessing download videos.